Jewelv/jewelv.github.io/_pages/about.md

 I am an undergraduate student at the University of Rhode Island.

 I am majoring in Biological Sciences and Interdisciplinary Neuroscience with a minor in Chemistry.

+I participate as a MARC U^* Star Trainee.